element-hq/policies/docs/ems/privacy_notice.md

 If you are using the Element chat app, you will be asked to opt-in to this anonymised data collection.
 Your use of the Service does not rely on your opt-in to this.

+When reporting error we might collect some information to help us find a solution.
+This may include your IP address, hostname, full name and e-mail address.
+This information is collated in the application monitoring platform [Sentry](https://sentry.io/welcome/) and is subject to strict retention policies.

 ### 2.4 Sharing Data in Compliance with Enforcement Requests and Applicable Laws; Enforcement of Our Rights

 In exceptional circumstances, we may share information about you with a third party if we believe that sharing is reasonably necessary to